It's Better If You Don't Understand: Composition

-Release and promotion
+Production and release

+It's Better If You Don't Understand was produced by the Smeezingtons, an American songwriting and record production team consisting of Bruno Mars, Philip Lawrence, and Ari Levine.
+"The Other Side" was produced with Mike Caren, while "Talking to The Moon" was co-produced with Jeff Bhasker.
+Mars and Levine played all the instrumentation on "Somewhere in Brooklyn" and "Count on Me".
+Atlanta-based rappers Cee Lo Green and B.o.B performed their verses on "The Other Side".
+Graham Marsh engineered Green's vocals, while Levine engineered and mixed the EP at Levcon Studios, Los Angeles, California.

 It's Better If You Don't Understand was released exclusively for digital download on May 11, 2010, by Elektra Records in the US, and in France, on August 11, 2010, by Atlantic Records; this edition did not feature "Count on Me" on the track list.
-It's Better If You Don't Understand will be released as an LP on November 28, 2025 by Atlantic Records exclusively for Record Store Day.
+It's Better If You Don't Understand was announced on October 1, 2025, to be getting its first vinyl release by Atlantic Records exclusively for Record Store Day Black Friday 2025.

+Promotion

 On July 16, 2010, a home video for "The Other Side", directed by Nick Bilardello and Cameron Duddy, was released.
 The song features guest vocals by Atlanta-based rappers Cee Lo Green and B.o.B.
 It follows Mars in a casual day in his life; showing him rehearsing, posing at photo shoots or wandering aimlessly around Los Angeles.
 His artistic abilities are highlighted throughout the video as he plays various instruments, trying to integrate his overnight success with his daily life.
 According to the singer, "the visuals match the spirit of the song".
 "The Other Side", "Count on Me", and "Talking to the Moon" were included on the standard edition of the debut studio album, Doo-Wops & Hooligans (2010).
 "Somewhere in Brooklyn" was a bonus track on the deluxe version of the record.
 All of the songs were featured on the set list of Mars's Doo-Wops & Hooligans Tour (2010–12), with the exception of "Somewhere in Brooklyn".
 The tracks were also included during the co-headline tour with Janelle Monáe, Hooligans in Wondaland Tour (2011), with a portion of "Somewhere in Brooklyn" along with "Talking to the Moon" performed as an encore, in some shows.